 – If you see testimonial videos – take a screenshot of that person from the video, and use that photo on google search.
 See if that is a real person or someone at Fiverr selling testimonials.

-– Too much claim is often a scam.
-Good products never claim they are this and that with a bunch of rented Ferrari and shiny watch, they simply show you why they are good.
+– Too much of a claim is often a scam.
+Good products never claim they are this and that with a bunch of rented Ferraris and shiny watches, they simply show you why they are good.